-Biden fights talk of recession as key economic report looms - NewsBreak
+Biden Fights Talk of Recession as Key Economic Report Looms - NewsBreak

-The White House is disputing that benchmark, but it will likely otherwise prove political chum for Republicans in an election year.

-“Two negative quarters of GDP growth is not the technical definition of recession," National Economic adviser Brian Deese insisted during Tuesday’s White House press briefing.
-He added that “the most important question economically is, whether working people, and middle class families, have more breathing room.”

-Deese and other members of the Biden administration are pre-emptively telling voters not to judge the economy by GDP or inflation alone.
-They say people should look at job gains, industrial output and other measures that point toward continued growth, even as Americans are downbeat in polls on the economy and Biden.

-The president himself maintains the economy is just cooling off after a sharp recovery from the 2020 recession caused by the coronavirus pandemic .
+The Biden administration is pre-emptively telling voters not to judge the economy by GDP or inflation alone.
+It says people should look at job gains, industrial output and other measures that point toward continued growth, even as Americans are downbeat in polls on the economy and Biden.
+The president maintains the economy is just cooling off after a sharp recovery from the 2020 recession caused by the coronavirus pandemic.

 “We’re not going to be in a recession, in my view,” Biden said Monday.
 “My hope is we go from this rapid growth to steady growth.”